draveness/DKChainableAnimationKit/README.md

 </tr>
 </table>

-**If you app is written in Objective-C, you should use [JHChainableAnimations](https://github.com/jhurray/JHChainableAnimations) instead.**
+This project is highly inspired by JHChainableAnimations, **If you project is developed with Objective-C, use [JHChainableAnimations](https://github.com/jhurray/JHChainableAnimations) instead.**

 ## With DKChainableAnimationKit